Laurence Meredith: Time at university

 Laurence attended The University of British Columbia from 1925 to 1929, except for a year long break in which he visited Australia.
 He graduated with 2nd class honors in English and Latin.
-The following year he returned to UBC and received a teaching certificate.
-While at UBC he was the literary editor of the "Ubyssey" from 1928 to 1930, elected president of the Letters Club in 1928, winner of the University Prize, English honour student, member of the Players' Club, and member of the Publications Board.
+The following year he returned to the University of British Columbia and received a teaching certificate.
+While at the University of British Columbia he was the literary editor of the "Ubyssey" from 1928 to 1930, elected president of the Letters Club in 1928, winner of the University Prize, English honour student, member of the Players' Club, and member of the Publications Board.

 War Record

 Laurence joined the Royal Air Force during World War II and had a storied five-year career.
 Early on, he was appointed to the Intelligence Branch of the RAF.
 On October 10, 1941, he was raised to Acting Pilot Officer on probation (emergency).
 On December 10, 1941, he was raised to Pilot Officer.
 This career nearly ended early in 1942 when he fell 1000 feet without a parachute and broke almost every bone in his body.
 On October 1, 1942, he was demoted to Flight Officer on probation.
 He made it back into service and was appointed to Louis Mountbatten's staff in 1944.
 On September 27, 1944, he was promoted to Flight Lieutenant.
 In 1946, he created an official record of RAF India.
 On February 10, 1954, he relinquished his commission under the provisions of the Navy, Army and Air Force Reserve Act 1954 and was granted permission to retain the rank of Squadron Leader.